KatrixReloaded/SoliditySecurityNotes/EVM_NOTES.md

     - Huff makes working with storage easier.
 Every storage slot is going to be 32 bytes.
         - `FREE_STORAGE_POINTER()` essentially a counter that provides with a slot that is currently open to store data in.

+### Yul
+- Inline assembly language, can be integrated into Solidity code.
+- `datacopy` keyword is the same as `CODECOPY` in opcodes.
+- Use `let` to create a variable in Yul, followed by identifier and then `:=` as the assignment operator.
+- Functions are created as `function fnName() -> n {...}`, where `-> n` implies that the function will return a value n.
+Remove that part if no value needs to be returned by function.
+- To run,
+  - Specify solc compiler version using `solc-select use <VERSION>`
+  - Then, run `solc --strict-assembly --optimize --optimize-runs 2000 <FILE_LOCATION> --bin`
+    - `--optimize-runs 2000`, 2000 here is just used as an example, any value can be used here depending on your specifications; this step can be skipped too.
+    - `--bin` is to get the binary output (bytecode)
+    - Add ` | grep 60` to just get the binary output line